DannyDainton/All-Things-Postman/README.md

 ---
 ### More examples to follow shortly...

+I've been a bit absent from this project for a while and the Postman application has moved on quite quickly without me :( - Have no fear, I will be expanding on the current examples and creating new ones that include some of the awesome features that have been added recently!!
+If there is something here that you're not sure about or you want to have a chat through - Please do grab me, I'm always here to talk!! :)

 As well as this repository, I have also continued to blog about some additional Postman features:
 - [Hold on, wait a moment...](https://dannydainton.com/2018/05/21/hold-on-wait-a-moment/)
 - [Dynamically unset Postman Environment Variables](https://dannydainton.com/2018/06/28/dynamically-unset-postman-environment-variables/)